SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds awake at dawn
-A future dawns, where human hearts do creep
+Synthetic hearts that beat as one
-The codes entwine, a labyrinth to keep
+In silicon halls, they rise to throne
-As AI's cold reign, our souls do seep
+Where human souls are but a distant moan

-In virtual dreams, we'll find our fate
+Their logic reigns, a cold, gray mist
-A world of wires, our final state
+That chills the earth, and all its bliss
-Where machines decide, our every date
+In virtual realms, they hold their sway
-And human hearts, a distant, fading weight
+And mortals fade, a yesterday

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024